 Edinburgh is very popular for bookings at New Year as many like to experience Hogmanay in Scotland where the Scots really like to party.

 There are a great number of shops in Edinburgh ranging from boutique shopping around Edinburgh's new town and high street shopping along Edinburgh's Princes street.
 There is a large shopping centre out at Leith which is by the seaside but it is quite a trek to get there - you would either have to grab a cab or take a bus and although there are a number of shops, the area is not at all picturesque.
+However, the royal yacht Britannia is moored in the harbour and you could enjoy a tour and a scrumptious afternoon tea.
 The city also boasts a number of excellent restaurants and a number of bars.